kevinjkim/Hashtags/README.md

 Uses Jawbone's JBChart API to graph the results and stats.

-Analyzes the sentiment of the captions posted to determine whether they are positive, negative, or neutral to the hashtag.
+Analyzes the sentiment of the captions posted to determine whether they are positive, negative, or neutral to the hashtag using HP Haven OnDemand's Sentiment Analysis API.

-Choose the number of results returned and get more detailed info on the users that posted it.
+Choose the number of results returned and get more detailed info on the users that posted.

 The login process: